arkivanov/Decompose/docs/extensions/compose.md

 - It listens for the `ChildPages` changes and displays child components using `HorizontalPager` or `VerticalPager` (see the related Jetpack Compose [documentation](https://developer.android.com/jetpack/compose/layouts/pager)).
 - It animates page changes if there is a `scrollAnimation` spec provided.
-- It supports displaying either just two panels (Main and Details) or three panels (Main, Details and Extra).

 === "Before version 3.2.0-alpha03"